You got the students. Now how do you keep them?

 2 Saying “no” doesn’t mean the client will never approach you again.

 Become a thought leader.
 Encourage your head of school and/or Board Chair to write editorials for the local newspapers.
 Get the Parents’ Association to partner with local child-development authorities to offer webinars to help families navigate their children’s futures and mental health during these times.
 Think social workers, pediatricians, learning development experts—all can offer useful knowledge to your families that will increase the value of what their student is already receiving in the classroom.
 Plus, the businesses get exposure to potential customers in return.
 Use your social media channels to spread useful advice from the experts.
 One parent told me an article I had posted from the New York Times when the pandemic hit that advised families on how to keep a routine for their children during online school was instrumental to their child’s success and their sanity.

 3 Six of one, half a dozen of the other—give or take.

-While there’s never a one-size-fits all solution to student retention, for the most part, reminding families that the investment they are making in their children will lay the groundwork for their success in life is an emotionally compelling argument for private schools to make.
-With the future economy even more uncertain, having a good education under its belt will only help this next generation make the smart decisions required for personal and national success.
+While there’s never a one-size-fits all solution to student retention, for the most part, reminding families that the investment they are making in their children will lay the groundwork for their child’s success in life is an emotionally compelling argument for private schools to make.
+With the future economy even more uncertain, having a good education will only help this next generation make the smart decisions required for personal and national success.